US, Philippine forces hold combat drills to brace for crisis | Politics

 - Philippines

-More than 2,500 US and Philippine marines joined combat exercises on Monday to be able to respond to any sudden crisis in a region long on tenterhooks over the South China Sea territorial disputes and increasing tensions over Taiwan.

-The annual military drills are some of the largest so far between the longtime treaty allies under newly elected Philippine President Ferdinand Marcos Jr. His predecessor, Rodrigo Duterte, had been an outspoken critic of US security policies and frowned on military exercises with American forces he said could offend China.
+The annual military drills are some of the largest so far between the longtime treaty allies under newly elected Philippine President Ferdinand Marcos Jr. His predecessor, Rodrigo Duterte, was an outspoken critic of US security policies and frowned on military exercises with American forces he said could offend China.

-Called Kamandag the Tagalog acronym for "Cooperation of the Warriors of the Sea" — the drills involve 1,900 US Marines and more than 600 mostly Philippine counterparts in mock amphibious assaults and special operations, US and Philippine military officials said.
-America's HIMARS missile launchers and supersonic fighter jets will be in live-fire maneuvers that will end on October 14, they said.
+Called Kamandag, the Tagalog acronym for "Cooperation of the Warriors of the Sea," the drills involve 1,900 US Marines and more than 600 mostly Philippine counterparts in mock amphibious assaults and special operations, US and Philippine military officials said.
+America's HIMARS missile launchers and supersonic fighter jets will take part in live-fire maneuvers that will end on October 14, they said.

 The venues include the western island province of Palawan, which faces the South China Sea, and the northern Philippines, across the Luzon Strait from Taiwan.

+Philippine Rear Admiral Caesar Bernard Valencia said the exercises will focus on enhancing coastal defenses and are not directed against any country.
+Japanese and South Korean forces will participate as observers but may join in disaster-response drills, he said.

-The military maneuvers in the Philippines are being held simultaneously with combat exercises between US Marines and Japanese army self-defense forces on Japan's northern island of Hokkaido that involve about 3,000 military personnel from both sides, US military officials said.
+The military maneuvers are being held simultaneously with combat exercises between US Marines and Japanese army forces on Japan's northern island of Hokkaido that involve about 3,000 military personnel from the two sides, US military officials said.

 The ruling was issued by an arbitration tribunal set up in The Hague under the UN Convention on the Law of the Sea after the Philippine government complained in 2013 about China's seizure of a shoal off its northwestern coast.
 China did not participate, called the arbitration decision a sham and continues to defy it.